PenghuiDu/penghui-website/content/_index.md

           date_start: '2023-07-05'
           date_end: '2024-02-29'
           description: |2-
-              * Research Topic (Ongoing): Mapping morphology of resting state metabolic (FDG-PET) and functional activations (R-fMRI)
+              * Research Focus: We utilize both resting state brain metabolic data (FDG-PET) and BOLD data to identify boundaries that indicate abrupt change of functional connectivity.
+Following this, we conduct a comparative analysis of the boundary morphologies derived from these two distinct imaging modalities, aiming to quantify their degree of alignment.
-              * Supervisor: Professor Jingyuan Chen
+              * Supervisor: Dr. Jingyuan Chen
     design:
       columns: '2'
   - block: accomplishments